SunnyORCL/Iteam-DR-TF/README.md

 Assumes you have a basic set-up of a VCN, Compute, Primary DB, Object Storage, and Load Balancer.

-## terraform_scripts
+## lib
+---
 **Method 2:** Providing basic terraform scripts for customers to utilize.

-This section includes two folders:
+This section include:

-/basic_script/ - Basic terraform script to deploy a disaster recovery environment consisting of a VCN + Subnets, DB, App Server, and Load Balancer.
-Only requires filling in the vars.tf file but otherwise ready to be utilized.

 /infrastructure/ - Code as reusable, scalable modules.
 Redesigning the basic terraform script to be more flexible.

-## workshop_1
+## examples
+---

 **Method 3:** Walking through use cases with various Workshops.

 Currently includes one use case, a basic app server in a VCN with internet connectivity.
 Uses terraform modules and walks you through building a terraform script to deploy your app server built from a repository.

+/basic_script/ - Basic terraform script to deploy a disaster recovery environment consisting of a VCN + Subnets, DB, App Server, and Load Balancer.
+Only requires filling in the vars.tf file but otherwise ready to be utilized.